ncagle/DNS-over-HTTPS/QUIC-implementation.md

 memory that maps SOURCE-(PROTOCOL + HOST + PORT) to DEST-(PROTOCOL + HOST +
 PORT) for AGE seconds.

-Load cache file from filename or if "", just enabled it in memory.
+Load cache file from filename or if "", just enable in memory.

 - This cache should get saved to disk when the handle is closed.
 (Like cookies.)